Dremel vs Angle Grinder — Which Rotary Tool Does Your Woodworking Need?

 Buy the Dremel first.
 Full stop, for a woodworking shop.

-The detail work a Dremel handles — inlay slots, carving, tight-space sanding, joinery cleanup — comes up constantly in woodworking and nothing else replaces it well.
+The detail work a Dremel handles — inlay slots, fine carving, tight-space sanding, joinery cleanup — comes up constantly, and nothing else replaces it well.
 An angle grinder has no equivalent for those tasks.
 Get the Dremel 4300 if you work at a bench and want a corded tool with maximum accessory compatibility.
-Get the Dremel 8260 if you want the freedom of cordless without sacrificing power.
+Get the Dremel 8260 if you want cordless freedom without the power sacrifice that used to make cordless rotary tools frustrating.

-Add the angle grinder when one of two things happens: you start doing metalwork regularly, or you want to try large-scale wood carving and want the roughing speed a carving disc provides.
-At that point, a Makita or DeWalt 4-1/2-inch grinder in the $70 range is the addition that completes a genuinely versatile shop setup.
+Add the angle grinder when either of two things happen: you start doing metalwork with any regularity, or you want to try large-scale wood carving and want the roughing speed a carving disc provides.
+At that point, a Makita or DeWalt 4-1/2-inch grinder in the $70 range is the addition that rounds out a genuinely versatile shop setup.

-These tools don’t compete for the same jobs.
-The woodworker who understands that buys both eventually and wonders why it took so long.
+These tools don’t compete for the same jobs — apparently that’s the part most forum debates miss entirely.
+The woodworker who figures that out buys both eventually, then wonders what took so long.

 Stay in the loop